Eli Lilly and Company: Contributions

 Notable organizations to which Eli Lilly and Company has provided funding include the Northern Ontario School of Medicine, Population Health Research Institute (PHRI) at McMaster University, University of Toronto, University of Washington, National Press Foundation, American Society of Hematology, Endocrine Society, European Society of Cardiology, HOPE Worldwide, AdvaMed, Centre for Addiction and Mental Health (CAMH), Hospital for Sick Children (SickKids), Princess Margaret Cancer Centre, Scarborough Health Network, Sinai Health System, Sunnybrook Health Sciences Centre, Arthritis Australia, Diabetes Canada, and Juvenile Diabetes Research Foundation.

-The company spends $6–10 million per year on lobbying in the United States.
 Notable lobbying organizations to which the company has contributed include Foundation for the National Institutes of Health, Innovative Medicines Canada, International Federation of Pharmaceutical Manufacturers & Associations, National Health Council, and Pharmaceutical Research and Manufacturers of America.

 Legal issues

+DES litigation

+Lilly was one of numerous manufacturers of diethylstilbestrol (DES), a synthetic estrogen that was prescribed to pregnant women to prevent pregnancy complications such as miscarriage.
+In 1971, researchers linked prenatal DES exposure to clear-cell adenocarcinoma of the vagina and cervix.
+The Food and Drug Administration responded by advising physicians not to prescribe DES to pregnant women.
+More than 300 companies manufactured DES, which later complicated litigation because plaintiffs often could not identify which manufacturer had supplied the drug taken by their mothers.

+In Bichler v.
+Eli Lilly and Company, Joyce Bichler sued Lilly after developing cervical and vaginal cancer at age 17 following prenatal exposure to DES.
+In 1982, the New York Court of Appeals upheld a $500,000 jury award to Bichler even though it had not been established that Lilly manufactured the particular DES taken by her mother.
+In the 1989 case Hymowitz v.
+Eli Lilly and Company, the New York Court of Appeals adopted a form of market share liability for DES cases that allowed liability to be apportioned among manufacturers according to their share of the national DES market when the specific producer could not be identified.

+DES litigation continued for decades.
+In 2013, Lilly reached an undisclosed settlement during a federal trial brought by four sisters who alleged that their breast cancers resulted from DES their mother had taken during pregnancy.
+Lilly disputed that DES caused their cancers and disputed whether their mother had taken DES manufactured by Lilly.

 BGH

-In August 2008, Eli Lilly purchased the right to manufacture Bovine somatotropin (bovine growth hormone), used to increase milk production in dairy cattle, from Monsanto.
+In August 2008, Eli Lilly purchased the right to manufacture bovine somatotropin (bovine growth hormone), used to increase milk production in dairy cattle, from Monsanto.
 Use of the supplement has become controversial due to the animal ethics and human health concerns.